7 min read

 When syncing isn't the right option

-Selecting the right option for your use case.
+Selecting the right option for your use case

 Canvas embeds

 Canvas embeds are embedded pieces of content within or alongside the other content of your page.
 In this case, you can embed third-party apps like Figma or Mode.
-The big benefits to a canvas embed is that they...
+The big benefits of a canvas embed is that they...

 • Maintains all formatting.